Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Bayesian dictionary learning

 In general, the approximation (\ref{NMF}) is inexact, and to model the discrepancy, we write

-In the proposed algorithm, the dictionary compression error is interpreted as an unknown noise term with an underlying probability distribution.
-Following the Bayesian paradigm where all unknowns, including modeling errors, are interpreted as random variables, we assume that the compression error vectors are realizations of a random variable $E^{(i)}$, and estimate the underlying probability distribution by sampling realizations of this random variable.
-Therefore, for each subdictionary, we generate a sample of dictionary entries $\{d_j^{(i)}\}_{j=1}^{K_i}$, find their approximate representation in terms of the feature vectors, and compute the approximation errors,
+where the discrepancy matrix $\mE^{(i)}$ can be explicitly computed.
+In the proposed algorithm, we adopt a probabilistic view, thus the columns of the matrix $\mD^{(i)}$, and therefore those of $\mE^{(i)}$, are modeled as independent samples from some underlying probability distribution.
+In turn, if the columns of $\mE^{(i)}$ are independent realizations of a random variable, denoted by $E^{(i)}$, we can estimate the underlying probability distribution from a sample of realizations of this random variable.
+Therefore, for each subdictionary, we consider the sample of dictionary entries $\{d_j^{(i)}\}_{j=1}^{K_i}$ comprising the columns of the matrix $\mD^{(i)}$, find their approximate representations in terms of the feature vectors, and compute the approximation errors,

 For computational convenience, the probability density of this random variable is approximated by a normal distribution,

 where the mean $\mu^{(i)}_{\rm DCE}$ and covariance $\mC^{(i)}_{\rm DCE}$ are estimated from columns of the matrix $\mE^{(i)}$, that is,